tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make
   fundamentals with practical examples and common patterns.
 - How else can you learn about make?
+Using official documentation.
 - How can you tell if the resource you are using is correct?
+Because it is official and verified.
 - Create a makefile such that when you run `make` with no arguments, it will:
   - Create `build/` directory if it does not exist
   - Create executables **client** and **server** in `build/`, if needed
   - How does make know when it needs to rebuild the executables?
+Rebuild happens if either the target file does not exist, or any dependency is newer than the target.
   - Change your Makefile such that `make clean` will remove `build/` and all its contents
 - What are the most important command line arguments to learn for make?